Artifact-Virtual/arcx_token/PLAYBOOK.md

-## ARCx Token Launch: Pro-Level Execution Playbook
+## ARCx Playbook

-This playbook provides a step-by-step, actionable guide for managing your ARCx tokens post-mint.
+This playbook provides a step-by-step, actionable guide for managing ARCx.
 It covers protocol, liquidity, and ecosystem strategy—excluding marketing.

-Use this as your master reference for execution and governance.
+> This is the MASTER GOVERNANCE EXECUTION reference.

 ---